When Will the House Vote on the Shutdown? Updates Amid Government Pause

 When Will the Government Shutdown End?

-There’s no precise end in sight to the 2025 government shutdown.
-More than 40 days into the pause, this is the longest shutdown in American history, and it’s due to a stalemate between the Democrats and the Republicans.
+There was no precise end in sight to the 2025 government shutdown.
+More than 40 days into the pause, this became the longest shutdown in American history, and it’s due to a stalemate between the Democrats and the Republicans.

 When Will the House Vote on the Government Shutdown?